ShadowOne333/Super-Metroid-Redux/README.md

 * **HAM** - Suits Pickup fixes
 * **Crashtour99** - Dual Suit hack
 * **Starry_Melody** - Power Suit Samus graphics
-* **wittyphoenix** - Original Sand Physics and Original Underwater Walljump optional patches, as well as the initial Reduce Map detail (which got separated into two).
+* **wittyphoenix** - Original Sand Physics and Original Underwater Walljump optional patches, as well as the initial Reduce Map detail (which got separated into two by GoodLuckTrying), Red Gate and Vanilla button mapping patches.
 * **GoodLuckTrying** - No Boss Tiles on Map and No Colored Doors on Map optional patches (Originally "Reduce Map Detail" by wittyphoenix).
 * **???** - 'New Control Scheme' and 'Super Metroid Controls' optional patches.
 I can't remember what these two do nor who made them originally, if you know who made them, or you are the author that contacted and gave them to me, please let me know so I can add your name properly.
 * **Metroid Construction** for all the great resources, forums and help towards this hack.